 We ask that you:

-- Be present for the entire OWLS presentation.
+- Attend the entire OWLS presentation.
 We will facilitate the session in an engaging manner, but disruptions or rude behavior should be addressed by the requester, not the facilitator.
+If you have a class period where you will not be present, and would like to have us come anyway, please talk to us about it via email (TASP@uncg.edu) before submitting your request.

 Please contact TASP: